|About this course:|

 This is a key introductory Level 1 course.
 Level 1 courses provide core subject knowledge and study skills needed for both higher education and distance learning to help you to progress to courses at Level 2.

 To study this course you must have been working with young children aged from birth to seven years in a registered early years setting prior to starting the course for six months if full time or 12 months if part time for at least five hours per week.
 You may have been working in a paid or a voluntary capacity.
 During the course, you will need to be working in the setting for a minimum of five hours a week in order to carry out the practical activities.

 If you are a Nanny/Foster Carer working with a child (birth to six years), you must be able to undertake 3–5 hours paid or voluntary work each week in a registered early years setting where you have access to groups of children and support from experienced professional colleagues.
 The home of a parent/foster carer or nanny is not – on its own – an acceptable setting.

-As this leads to a professional qualification recognised by the Department of Education, you must be over the age of eighteen years at course start date.
+You must be over the age of eighteen years at course start date.